-The selling pressure is now picking up pace around the European currency and is dragging EUR/USD to new 2-day lows in the 1.1020/15 band.
+The selling pressure is now picking up extra pace around the single currency, now dragging EUR/USD to the area of fresh daily lows in the vicinity of 1.1940.

 EUR/USD levels to watch

 At the moment, the pair is losing 0.19% at 1.1949 facing the immediate support at 1.1938 (low Aug.30) followed by 1.1851 (10-day sma) and then 1.1818 (21-day sma).
 On the flip side, a break above 1.2069 (2017 high Aug.29) would open the door to 1.2167 (50% Fibo of the 2014-2017 drop) and finally 1.2186 (high Dec 25 2014).

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.

 If not otherwise explicitly mentioned in the body of the article, at the time of writing, the author has no position in any stock mentioned in this article and no business relationship with any company mentioned.
 The author has not received compensation for writing this article, other than from FXStreet.